ITSUREN/DSA/NOTES/Circular_Doubly_Linked_List.md

     }
     ```
     3. #### Inserting at a Position (INTUITIVE)
-    - Insert anywhere in the List
+    - Insert anywhere in the List.
-    - Will Resolve in cases of Beginning and Ending Insertion inferred throgh Posix
+    - Will Resolve in cases of Beginning and Ending Insertion inferred through Posix.
     ```c
     void Insert_Posix() {
         int Posix = getPosix();